tonymamo/getpackup/src/pages/index.md

   subheading: Outside faster, with more confidence
   text: Take the guesswork out of trip preparation using our Trip Generator –
-    simply choose your accommodation, transportation, and outdoor activities to form the foundation of your customizable packing list and trip.Take the guesswork out of packing by following and customizing comprehensive packing lists that are tailored to your excursion type, making sure you have everything necessary for what you’re doing and where you're staying.
+    simply choose your accommodation, transportation, and outdoor activities to form the foundation of your customizable packing list and trip.
 secondpitch:
   image: /img/shared.png
   heading: Collaborate with your trip party